 11 Bougie Outfits for When the Invite Says Yacht Party

-Let's be honest: Summer is great, but it's even better when it's spent doing something special.
-Sure, we all love a day spent at the beach or even a small getaway.
+Summer is great, but it's even better when it's spent doing something special.
+Sure, we all love a day at the beach or even a small getaway.
 But a day spent on a boat?
 Now that's peak summer.
 Realistically speaking, it's not necessarily a common experience to attain an invitation to be able to spend an entire weekend on a boat, yacht, or ship of any kind—unless you're made from money, which, if that's the case, love that for you.
-Therefore, for us mere mortals who have finally secured the illusive invitation (or private tour) of a vessel, it can be both exciting and, well, extremely stressful.
-After all, no amount of binge-watching of Succession can give us insight into what to wear on a boat in real life!
+Therefore, for us mere mortals who have finally secured the elusive invitation to (or private tour of) a vessel, it can be both exciting and, well, extremely stressful.
+After all, no amount of binge-watching Succession can give us insight into what to wear on a boat in real life!

-Sure, there's the obvious choice of swimwear, but beyond that, if you want to discern the dress code for a day on a boat.
+Sure, there's the obvious choice of swimwear, but beyond that, if you want to discern the dress code for a day on a boat there are quite a few factors to keep in mind.
 Luckily, you don't have to chart these waters alone.
 In the spirit of being your captain, I've done extensive image research to create a guide on how to dress for a boat day.
 Ahead, you'll find a few boat outfit ideas, styling tips, and even some luxury shopping suggestions that are bougie enough for this big event.
 Whether you're joining friends for the weekend at a local beach or are heading off to Lake Como, these ensembles are sure to make you look like you own your very own yacht (even if you don't).

 What You'll Need: Sunglasses + Earrings + White Dress + Bangles + Handbag